convox/docs/docs/reference/rack-parameters/BuildCacheCleanup.md

 $ convox rack params set BuildCache=Yes BuildCacheCleanup=Yes BuildCacheRetentionDays=30
 ```

-Gen1 apps do not use the build cache, so this parameter has no effect on gen1 Builds.
+Gen1 Apps do not use the build cache, so this parameter has no effect on gen1 Builds.

 ### Disable